DaliborJankov/top-headlines-test/README.md

 ### run the project

-Run the project buy runing `npm run dev`.
+Run the project by runing `npm run dev`.